Advertisement

 What is Connect Radio / COMNET in Atlanta?

-Connect Radio (COMNET) is run by the Atlanta Police Foundation and gives authorized private security companies limited access to APD communications.
+Connect Radio (COMNET) is run by the Atlanta Police Foundation and gives authorized private security companies two-way access to APD communications.
 It requires a $240/year subscription plus a $750 radio purchase.
-Journalists and the general public are not eligible.
+It's sometimes cited as proof APD went dark, but it isn't—the public can still hear APD dispatch with an ordinary P25 scanner.